MrEkoebve/Azureapplication/README.md

 # Azureapplication
-Repository for an application on Azure web services
+Repository for an application on AWSEB services
 So much fun u know!